Panto to be annaouced

 The pantomime group was formed in 1988 from an idea by Ann Pavitt and Merle Joslin.

 Merle donated £200 to get the group going and it has now been running for 30+ years and has performed Aladdin, Snow White, Goody Two Shoes and Red Riding Hood, to name but a few.

-Our last production was Dick Whittington and our production for 2020 will be
+Our last production was The Little Mermaid in 2020 and our new production for 2022 will be

 to opening night

 Friday January 28th 2022 - 7.45pm

 Saturday January 29th 2022 - 2.30pm & 7.45pm

 Doors (bar) open 45 minutes before the performance

 2 adults + 2 children under 12 (online only)

 PLEASE NOTE: TICKETS ARE NON REFUNDABLE -